This article was updated on 2 November 2021

 He confirmed that the white paper would include a policy on lifetime deposits, but didn’t say whether Section 21 would be scrapped, or if an independent landlord regulator would be introduced.

-The white paper may still be some weeks away, and then it’s likely to be 2022 before any new measures are introduced.
+It appears the white paper is now still some months away from being published, and then it’s likely to be late next year (or even 2023) before any new measures are introduced.